ilaydagulasar/Visual-Programming-Midterm-Project/README.md

 # Stock Control System
-The Stock Control System for the use of Customer Companies and Manufacturer Companies that I personally developed for the Visual Programming Course during the semester.
+The Stock Control System for the use of Customer Companies and Manufacturer Companies.
+I personally developed for the Visual Programming Course during the semester.

 For Manufacturer Login: